 Here are some broad guidelines that do not apply to all individuals of either type.

-For a hunting companion or to fufil your ambition to take part in Dog Agility, choose an American or working type Labrador.
-For a more sensitive, focused and trainable dog, also go for a working type Labrador
+For a hunting companion or to fulfil your ambition to take part in Dog Agility, choose an American or working type Labrador.
+And for a more sensitive, focused and trainable dog, also go for a working type Labrador

 Whichever type of Labrador you choose, be sure to check out health clearances, and meet the parents to ensure great temperament.
 Build on those great genes with a thorough program of puppy socialisation and proper exercise and nutrition for your puppy